 With Produce line Engineering, all of the components of a product line are fed into a management software that creates a portfolio for each product.
 This helps in preventing redundant design flows between teams, like designing the same user interface twice on a car’s infotainment system.
 It also helps when problems arise with final models by allowing us to see the scope of a flaw.

 From this management of the product line through the overarching framework of PLE, we arrive at the conclusion that a digital twin of a product is necessary.
 A physical product is imagined that uses IoT and cloud data to inform its digital twin of what is occurring.
 Creating a digital twin is becoming more and more of a common practice in manufacturing, but PLE planning is a necessary step in the creation process.
 It allows us as engineers to understand whether design failures apply to a certain model, or whether one configuration can perform a certain task.

 Think of it this way: Product Line Engineering collects the engineering data needed and establishes a framework of engineering models demonstrating how they are connected.
 From this framework, we can develop digital twins of certain products to better understand how they will and do perform in the real world.
 The PLE framework is the DNA of a digital twin.

 Integrating PLE management into our growing digital manufacturing infrastructure is becoming a more common practice.
 The growing availability of useful product data necessitates that we give some forethought to how we can evaluate that data when it is supplied to us.
-PLE and digital twins allow us to receive real world feedback and understand how to apply that feedback in the redesign or improvement process.
+PLE and digital twins allow us to receive real-world feedback and understand how to apply that feedback to the redesign or improvement process.